alexellis/gha-bump/README.md

 Caveats:

-* Does not modify the `master` tag if used for an action - `actions/checkout@master`
+* Does not modify the `master` tag if used for an action - `actions/checkout@master` - so set it to `v1` and then let it get upgraded
-* Does not work with actions which have been pinned with a SHA - `actions/checkout@sha1234567890`
+* Ignores actions which have been pinned with a SHA - `actions/checkout@sha1234567890`
-* Does not work when a version does not have a `v` prefix - `alexellis/upload-assets@0.10.0`
+* Ignores actions without a semver-like `v` prefix - `alexellis/upload-assets@0.10.0`

 ## License